Employing under 18s

 Children can also work in a bar serving alcohol, as long as each individual sale has been specifically approved by a responsible person.
 The responsible person is either the holder of the Premises Licence, the Designated Premises Supervisor (DPS) or anyone aged 18 or over who has been authorised by the Premises Licence Holder or the DPS to authorise sales made by under 18s.

-- Note: You need to check whether your local authority has any bye-laws that restrict people aged under 18 selling alcohol.
+- Note: you need to check whether your local authority has any by-laws that restrict people aged under 18 selling alcohol.
 It is known that some local authorities prevent children under 18 selling alcohol that is not in a sealed container (e.g. unopened bottles or cans).